 - changes in weight

 CBD can also interact with some medications.
 Drugs that come with a grapefruit warning tend to be unsafe to use with CBD.
 Much like grapefruit, CBD can affect the way your body processes certain medications.
-To be safe, you should always talk to your doctor before trying CBD.
+To be safe, you should always talk with your doctor before trying CBD.

 If you can, work with a knowledgeable cannabis clinician.